Tuesday, July 31, 2012

 The Nature of Winning

 This is no competitive winning.
-It is the essence of a communal win, but one hedged about by our own victory; one facilitated by the wisdom to take Faith at its word; to put our stubborn selfishness on the backburner.
+It is the essence of a communal win, but one hedged about by our own victory; one facilitated by the wisdom to take faith at its word; to put our stubborn selfishness on the backburner.

-The ancients had Faith and they implore us, down the line, to drink of its wisdom.
+The ancients had faith and they implore us, down the line, to drink of its wisdom.

 When we win with forgiveness we show the world how to win in the only way winning is sustainably achievable.
-This sort of win, to endure much pain at times, in honouring Faith, is an ever-blooming prize of a freed soul.
+This sort of win, to endure much pain at times, in honouring faith, is an ever-blooming prize of a freed soul.

 Forgiveness is a precipice in a non-negotiable game.
 The circumstances of life take us to this craggy rock face most days and we are afforded no real choice when wisdom is known.